-A s106 agreement is currently being negotiated to secure the Affordable Housing, Education contribution, Public Open Space and Indoor Sports provision in lieu of on-site provision and an NHS contribution.
-The s106 agreement will also place an age restriction on the occupation of the later living flats (55 years plus or spouse thereof).
+A s106 agreement is currently being negotiated to secure the requisite Affordable Housing, Public Open Space and Sports and Recreation provision in lieu of on-site provision and an NHS contribution.
+As noted above, discussions regarding the potential contribution towards the Education are ongoing.